line/armeria/site/src/sphinx/server-decorator.rst

     ServerBuilder sb = new ServerBuilder();

     // Works.
-    ServiceWithPathMappings<HttpRequest, HttpResponse> service =
+    ServiceWithRoutes<HttpRequest, HttpResponse> service =
-            new MyServiceWithPathMappings();
+            new MyServiceWithRoutes();
     sb.service(service);

-    // Does not work - not a ServiceWithPathMappings anymore due to decoration.
+    // Does not work - not a ServiceWithRoutes anymore due to decoration.
     Service<HttpRequest, HttpResponse> decoratedService =
             service.decorate(LoggingService.newDecorator());
     sb.service(decoratedService); // Compilation error

-    // Works if a path mapping is specified explicitly. sb.service("/services/bonjour", decoratedService);
+    // Works if a path is specified explicitly. sb.service("/services/bonjour", decoratedService);

 Therefore, you need to specify the decorators as extra parameters: